PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </p>

 <p>
 I utilized the <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> library to develop the interface for <span class="book-title">MCC</span> in C++.
 I chose to use <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> because it is open-source, allows for the rapid creation of a functional user-interface with only C++ code, and is designed to have functional similarities to the style of frame management and rendering used in video game engines.
-This allowed me to utilize some of my existing knowledge of graphics and game development, while minimizing the amount of additional languages and tools required to create a user-friendly interface for my applicaiton.
+This allowed me to utilize some of my existing knowledge of graphics and game development while minimizing the amount of additional languages and tools required to create a user-friendly interface for my applicaiton.
 </p>

 <p>